 “You’ll also want to change the furnace filter,” he adds.
 “The previous owners are likely to have forgotten to do this in their rush to leave.”

 - Sit on your front porch or play in your front yard.
-As neighbors come out, you can introduce yourself and your family at a distance.
+As neighbors come out, you can introduce yourself and your family.

 - Go for a walk.
-As you stroll, take the chance to wave, say hello and make some introductions.
+As you stroll, say hello and make some introductions.

 - Join your neighbourhood online.
 Your new neighbourhood may have a Facebook or Nextdoor group that you can join.
 These groups are a great way to establish connections and exchange helpful information.